 A tree inventory helps you to begin to understand the scope of your community forest, what is need in tree care, availability of planting locations, vulnerability to infestation, financial value etc. The Community Trees Program has developed a webinar and information with examples of different types of inventories - from the very simple to the very sophisticated.

 Tree Propagation Program

 Learn how to propagate trees within your community.
-This is a Tree Propogation Tree Tool, with basic instruction on how to locate and identify viable seed sources for trees, how to prepare and grow the seeds into trees which can be transferred from your local nursery into your parkways and yards.
+This is a Tree Propagation Tree Tool, with basic instruction on how to locate and identify viable seed sources for trees, how to prepare and grow the seeds into trees which can be transferred from your local nursery into your parkways and yards.
 Additionally, provided is a list of local nurseries and their criteria (first come first served) who will contract grow these trees, should your community not have adequate space to grow them yourself.

 Tree City USA

 This is a national program that recognizes communities with sound urban forestry management.
 To become a Tree City, a community must meet four main criteria: maintain a tree board or department, have a community tree ordinance, spend at least $2 per capita on urban forestry annually and celebrate Arbor Day.